 WESTERN ACUPUNCTURE

-Western Acupuncture, or Dry Needling, is evidence and researched based acupuncture that focuses on muscle tension release, helping to reduce pain.
+Western Acupuncture, or Dry Needling, is an evidence-based and research-informed treatment that focuses on relieving muscle tension and helping to reduce pain.

-As a result Western Acupuncture is great for relieving peripheral joint pain such as shoulder pain and hip pain, as well as helping to reduce tension in specific tissues such as a tight ITB or aiding in the recovery of damaged muscles such as a torn hamstring.
+As a result, Western Acupuncture can be helpful in managing peripheral joint pain such as shoulder or hip pain, as well as reducing tension in specific tissues such as a tight ITB or supporting the recovery of strained muscles, including hamstring injuries.

-Most of our Osteopaths are trained in Western Acupuncture and are highly skilled at administering the needles, with extensive knowledge of the anatomy, physiology and pathophysiology required to treat safely.
-Western Acupuncture is used in conjunction as part of a wider Osteopathic treatment.
+Most of our Osteopaths are trained in Western Acupuncture and are experienced in administering the needles safely, with extensive knowledge of anatomy, physiology and pathology.
+Western Acupuncture is used as part of a wider Osteopathic treatment plan.
 At Wandsworth Town Osteopathy we do not use needles that exceed 25mm in length when administering acupuncture in the spinal area.
 We do not perform any type of facial needling.

 Please note we are regulated by the General Osteopathic Council and not the British Acupuncture Association.
 This may affect your claim if paying via insurance.
 Please check your policy before booking.